GalaxyAllie/MeowMeowEars/README.md

 I'm posting this as a learning project with no intent to make a profit.
 I used a lot of bits of source material (see thanks below), and thus as I am not a lawyer, I can't comment as to rights other than to say that I claim no rights to my creation - use what I did as you please :) But... it'll probably take some re-imagining of the design for it to be truly original.

+Thus, I'm not promising any particular licence but I lay no claim to anything - everything I've done you can use as you wish though credit would be nice.
+Or even just telling me it was useful to you or cheered you up a little, I like positive feedback :D --- The bits that aren't mine (like the OpenMoji on the silkscreen), are under their licences.

 Also, I'm obviously not responsible for injuries or anything like that - this is definitely not a safety-tested, commercial project.
 Build at your own risk.
 It probably won't even work :)

 ## Build Notes

 You really shouldn't draw over 50 mA or so of power, you're probably blinding people if you do :) - see warnings above.
 Thus, you should be fine to input all the way up to the linear regulator max voltage rating of 6V - but you're wasting energy over 3.3V.
 Thus, 3x NiMH batteries or a 3.7V Lion battery would be good power choices - be smart and sensible though.
 Batteries can be dangerous.

+Boards can be ordered from [Osh Park](https://oshpark.com/shared_projects/3kRYov0c) - that's not an affiliate link or anything, just a convenient source.
+And they're purple.

 ## Bill of Materials